 With Holiday Extras you can get reliable USA holiday insurance or cheap worldwide travel insurance cover.
 Simply apply for a policy online today, or call our UK-based contact centre to discuss your options with our friendly insurance team on 0800 093 1900 and quote WY992.

 If you're a frequent traveller our annual policy is perfect.
-You'll benefit from the same level of cover offered by the Premium option, and parties on annual policies are not required to travel together.
-Children up to age 18 go free on all policies when traveling with an adult, and we offer £75 excess on most covers, and £100 excess on medical.
+You'll benefit from the same level of cover offered by the Premium option, and parties on annual policies are not required to travel together and we offer £75 excess on most covers, and £100 excess on medical.